 The priest will then share any announcements for the day.
 This will give you an idea of what is happening in our parish.
 Many parents will go and get their children from the nursery at this time, and the Children’s Chapel will come in.
 This time can be a little chaotic, as the kids are looking for Mom or Dad!
 The priest will invite anyone that would like a blessing for a birthday, anniversary, thanksgiving, or traveler’s prayer to come forward.
-This is often followed by applause, especially when we hear of special milestones in a person’s life.
 Sometimes parents will accompany little ones if they are too shy to come up alone.

-Ok, now on to Holy Eucharist (an ancient Greek word meaning Thanksgiving), also called Communion, the Lord’s Supper, the Mass, or the Sacrament.
+The next part of the service is Holy Eucharist (an ancient Greek word meaning Thanksgiving), also called Communion, the Lord’s Supper, the Mass, or the Sacrament.
 This is bread and wine, which Episcopalians believe become the body and blood of our savior Jesus Christ, after they are consecrated or blessed.
 The bulletin will guide you through the prayers and responses.
-You will see the priest preparing the altar for communion, assisted by the acolytes and two people in white robes who serve as chalice bearers.

-We are now ready for Communion.
 In The Episcopal Church all baptized Christians, no matter their denomination, are welcome to take Communion.
 The ushers will come by the pews, from front to back to invite you to go forward to the altar rail.
 Most people kneel at the altar rail, but you may stand if you desire, if kneeling is a challenge.
 The priest will place a wafer in your open hands.
 If you have a dietary restriction that requires you to avoid gluten, please tell the priest when he reaches you, and he will give you a gluten-free wafer.
-You may eat the wafer immediately, or leave it in your hands until the chalice of wine comes to you.
-The chalice bearer will follow the priest and offer you the cup to drink the wine.
-You may guide the cup to your lips and tip it to sip from it, or if you have not yet eaten your wafer, dip it into the wine and consume it, a practice called intinction.
-If you leave your wafer in your hand, the chalice bearer will intinct it for you and place the intincted wafer on your tongue.
-If you wish to receive a blessing, instead of Communion, simply cross your arms over your chest.
+If you wish to receive a blessing instead of taking Communion, simply cross your arms over your chest, and the priest will bless you instead of giving you a Communion wafer.
+The chalice bearer will follow the priest and offer you the cup to drink the wine; you may guide the cup to your lips and tip it to sip from it, or if you would rather not take the wine, simply cross your arms in front of your chest and the chalice bearer will pass you.
 If you do not wish to come to the altar rail for Communion or a blessing, you may stay in your seat; no one will think it strange or judge you.